Bryan Spears: Biography

-Spears’s father worked as a construction contractor and his mother worked as a second-grade teacher.
+Spears' father worked as a construction contractor and his mother worked as a second-grade teacher.
 The family attended First Baptist Church in Kentwood, Louisiana.

-Spears attended Parklane Academy in McComb, a private Christian school that serves grades K-12.
+Spears attended Parklane Academy, a private Christian school in McComb that serves grades K-12.
 After graduating high school, Spears attended Southeastern Louisiana University in Hammond, his mother's alma mater.
 While attending university, he majored in kinesiology.
+In 2000, he studied sports administration at Southwest Mississippi Community College.

+Career

+At age 22, he moved to New York City and began working for the Live Nation TV channel focusing on sports.
+After his sister Britney became famous, Spears started working as a manager for Spears family interests, including acting as producer for a number of Jamie Lynn’s projects.
+He was a co-producer of Nickelodeon's teen sitcom Zoey 101 and worked as an executive producer for two television specials about Jamie Lynn.
+Before his father Jamie gained conservatorship over Britney in 2008, Spears was paid $200,000 for "services rendered."
+Spears worked for his sister Britney on six of her world tours.
+He lived in Las Vegas for four years and worked with Britney during her concert residency.
+He directed Jamie Lynn's music video for the song "Sleepover" (2016).

+His father Jamie owned a seafood restaurant called Granny’s in Louisiana, which he eventually gave to Bryan.
+He has since sold the restaurant.

+Personal life

-Over New Years in 2009, Spears married Graciella Sanchez, manager of Jamie Lynn and founder of One Talent Management.
-The two wed in a small, private ceremony in New Orleans.
+In 2008, Spears married Graciella Sanchez, manager of Jamie Lynn and founder of One Talent Management.
+They wed in a small, private ceremony in New Orleans.
 Sanchez is a graduate of Yale University.
-Together the two have one daughter, Sophia Alexandra "Lexie" Spears.
+They have one daughter together.
 Sanchez filed for divorce in August 2015.

-Business

-After his sister Britney became famous, Spears started working as a manager for Spears family interests, including acting as producer for a number of Jamie Lynn’s projects.

-Before his father James gained conservatorship over Britney in 2008, Spears was paid $200,000 for "services rendered."